 Fall is in the air: light jackets, apple cider, pumpkin everything and scarecrows!

 In the months of September and October, the Huntsville Botanical Garden puts those scarecrows front and center on the Scarecrow Trail.
-This year you will find the theme to be dedicated to the Alabama bicentennial.
+This year you will find the theme to be dedicated to nature.
+Above you will see the Huntsville Madison County Convention & Visitors Bureau Scarecrow "Outdoor Eleanor."

 What to expect at the Huntsville Botanical Garden Scarecrow Trail